joshuaferrara/node-csgo/README.md

 #### matchmakingStatsRequest()

 Sends a message to the Game Coordinator requesting some matchmaking stats.
-Listen for the `matchmakingStatsData` event for the Game Coordinator's response (cannot take a callback because of Steam's backend, or RJackson's incompetence; not sure which).
-Rqeuired the GC to be ready (listen for the `ready` event before calling).
+Listen for the `matchmakingStatsData` event for the Game Coordinator's response.
+Require the GC to be ready (listen for the `ready` event before calling).

 ## Events
 ### `ready`